VinPassed

 Credit confirmation: verify with NCDMV that the tax paid in the selling state qualifies as a like tax before your transaction.
 Some state vehicle fees are not creditable.
 Source: N.C.G.S. §105-187.6.

 Virginia's Consumer Protection Act (Va.
 Code §59.1-196 et seq.) covers used car sales.
 Virginia VCPA provides actual damages plus up to three times damages for willful violations — trebling is not automatic as in NC's §75-16 but is available for intentional conduct.
 Virginia's AG Consumer Protection Section handles complaints.
 Federal FTC Buyers Guide and odometer law apply.
-If an NC buyer is defrauded by a VA dealer, the NC UDTP may apply to in-NC harm but the primary claim arises under Virginia law at the point of sale.
+If an NC buyer is defrauded by a VA dealer, North Carolina's deceptive trade practices law may apply to harm felt in NC but the primary claim arises under Virginia law at the point of sale.

 Virginia dealers issue a 30-day dealer temporary plate authorizing legal operation back to NC.
 For a private Virginia purchase, drive directly to NC — you have 28 days to register in NC after return.
 Confirm your NC liability insurance covers the vehicle before leaving Virginia.
 Title transfer: bring the Virginia-assigned title to an NCDMV license plate agency within 28 days of purchase.

-Virginia charges a 4.15% sales tax on vehicle sales (plus 0.7% regional in some areas, and a 4% HB2313 regional tax in Northern VA/Hampton Roads).
+Virginia charges a flat 4.15% Motor Vehicle Sales and Use Tax at titling, on the gross sales price or $75, whichever is greater.
+It is the same rate statewide; the regional transportation surtaxes in Northern Virginia and Hampton Roads apply to general retail sales, not to the vehicle tax.
+Note that Virginia does not deduct your trade-in before calculating it, so the taxable figure is the full price of the car you are buying.
 NC credits qualifying VA vehicle taxes paid at dealer sale against your 3% NC HUT — since VA's rate exceeds NC's, you will typically owe no additional NC HUT on a dealer purchase.
 Private VA purchase: no tax collected at sale, full 3% NC HUT due at NCDMV registration.

 South Carolina's Unfair Trade Practices Act (S.C.
 Code §39-5-10 et seq.) covers dealer used car sales.
-SC UTPA has a 3-year statute of limitations and provides for actual damages plus attorney fees for willful violations — a shorter SOL than NC's 4-year UDTP window.
+SC UTPA has a 3-year statute of limitations and provides for actual damages plus attorney fees for willful violations — a shorter deadline than the four years North Carolina allows.
 If an NC buyer deals with a SC dealer in SC, SC law governs the transaction.
 The federal FTC Buyers Guide and odometer statute apply in all states.
 SC dealers are licensed by the SC DMV.

 SC dealers issue a 45-day temporary plate (TTP) for legal operation home to NC.
 For private SC purchases, drive directly home — 28 days to register in NC.
 Verify your NC insurance is active before leaving SC.
 SC requires all vehicles to pass a state safety inspection before registration; this is SC's obligation, not NC's.
 If the SC vehicle fails NC inspection requirements, that is a post-purchase issue to resolve.